 - Activate your EPIRB and be ready to take it overboard with you.
-Make sure it is attached to you by its lanyard, and floats freely away from other objects
+Make sure it is attached to you by its lanyard, and floats freely away from other objects.

 - By phone - call 000, listen carefully to the scripted questions and answer each briefly and slowly.
 You will be asked where you are.
 Give your position in latitude and longitude (know how to find it on your phone) or by reference to geographic features (a compass can help here).

-Here's an example of a distress call
+Example of a distress call

 - MAYDAY, MAYDAY, MAYDAY